-10.5.7 When an employee responds to a call-out, he shall be entitled to an eight (8) hour rest period, except when called to start early and not more than four (4) hours prior to the commencement of a regularly scheduled shift.
-If his regular shift is scheduled to commence before the expiration of an eight (8) hour rest period he will be permitted to remain at rest for said period and will be paid his standard hourly rate for the hours of his regular shift which fall within said rest period.
-Where an employee is directed by his supervisor to work on that part of his regular shift, which falls within the said rest period he shall be paid at overtime rates.
+When an employee responds to a call out, they shall be entitled to an eight (8) hour rest period, except when called to start early and not more than four (4) hours prior to the commencement of a regularly scheduled shift.
+If their regular shift is scheduled to commence before the expiration of an eight (8) hour rest period they will be permitted to remain at rest for said period and will be paid their standard hourly rate for the hours of their regular shift which fall within said rest period.
+Where an employee is directed by their supervisor to work on that part of their regular shift, which falls within the said rest period, they shall be paid at overtime rates.

-Section 6 - Minimum Guarantee On Reporting For Work
+Section 5 - Minimum Guarantee On Reporting For Work

-10.6.1 An employee, required to report for work on any given shift, and if sent home by his supervisor due to adverse weather conditions, or because of lack of available work for that shift, shall receive not less than three (3) hours pay at the base rate (exclusive of differentials), excepting shift differentials of the job at which he was last employed.
-If an employee commences work, he shall be paid for a minimum of four (4) hours.
+An employee, required to report for work on any given shift, and if sent home by their supervisor due to adverse weather conditions, or because of lack of available work for that shift, shall receive not less than three (3) hours pay at the base rate (exclusive of differentials), excepting shift differentials of the job at which they were last employed.
+If an employee commences work, they shall be paid for a minimum of four (4) hours.

-Section 7 - Wages
+Section 6 - Wages

-10.7.1 Payment Per Schedules
+10.6.1 Payment Per Schedules